leonardo-cabral67/Leonardo-Cabral67/README.md

 :computer: I'm studying front end web development

-👨‍🎓 I'm a student at Kenzie Academy
+👨‍🎓 I studied at Kenzie academy Brazil and i have completed a 1000 hour course about front end development

 :house_with_garden: I’m from Brazil.